I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little

 In need of a great drugstore shampoo for oily hair?
 Look no more!

-No one can better understand your struggle with flat oily dirty hair more than me.
-You could wash your hair every single day and still end up with heavy hair by the end of the night (and it’s not even funny, brb crying).
+No one can better understand your struggle with flat, oily, dirty hair than I. You could wash your hair every single day and still end up with heavy hair by the end of the night (and it’s not even funny, brb crying).
 What’s even worse?
 I have ultra-long hair, and it takes at least 2 hours for them to air dry.

 Life is already tough.
 And I know washing your hair daily is just an additional task you want to get rid of.
 Fortunately, it doesn’t have to be expensive.

 What to look for in a shampoo for oily hair?